 It is probably the case that Yorkshire BS have referred the matter to their valuer.
 The reason why Yorkshire BS may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.

-I'm purchasing my first flat in Eynsham with a mortgage from The Royal Bank of Scotland.
-The builders would not reduce the price so I negotiated 6k of extras instead.
-The property agent suggested that I not disclose to my conveyancer about the deal as it may affect my mortgage with The Royal Bank of Scotland.
+I'm purchasing my first flat in Eynsham with a loan from Chelsea Building Society.
+The developers would not budge the amount so I negotiated £7000 of additionals instead.
+The sale representative suggested that I not reveal to my conveyancer about the deal as it will jeopardize my mortgage with the bank.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 A conveyancing company dealt with my conveyancing in Eynsham half a dozen years past having archived my registration documents but has now closed – What steps do I now take to retreive them?